Types of Transfers

 Out-of-District- Students in grades K to 12th who live in another district may apply to transfer to a DISD neighborhood school.

-- In approving transfers, the campus will consider availability of space and instructional staff, the student’s grades, the student’s disciplinary history, and the student’s attendance records.
-Some campuses will be closed and unavailable for transfer permissions.
+- In approving transfers, the campus will consider availability of space and availability of instructional staff, the student’s grades, the student’s disciplinary history, and the student’s attendance records.
+Not all schools will be available.

 - No transportation is provided by the district, except as required by other laws.

 - Students who do not enroll in their transfer school or choose to withdraw may lose their transfer permission.